manngo/ssms-executor-installer/README.md

 ##	Background

 Microsoft’s SQL Server Management Studio (SSMS) does a good job, but it lacks one tremendously useful feature: the ability to run a single statement at a time.
-(Sure, you can highlight the statement and run the selection, but who wants to do that multiple times?)
+(Sure, you can highlight the statement and run the selection, but who wants to do that multiple times?[^1])

+[^1]: That’s a rhetorical question — we’re not actually looking for volunteers.

 SSMS Executor ( [https://github.com/devvcat/ssms-executor](https://github.com/devvcat/ssms-executor) ) is a free addon which can be used to add this feature to SSMS.